 Clean-up of Unreferenced Data

 Any data entered into the RIPE Database must comply with the RIPE Database Terms and Conditions.
 Over a period of time, data is changed and references are removed.
-This often results in many of the secondary objects (for example, person, role and mntner objects) being left in the Database and serving no useful purpose.
-In order to keep the Database clean and to comply with data protection rules, this unnecessary data must be removed.
+This often results in many of the secondary objects (for example organisation, person, role and mntner objects) being left in the database and serving no useful purpose.
+In order to keep the database clean and to comply with data protection rules, this unnecessary data must be removed.
 New personal data should not be stored in the RIPE Database beyond a reasonable "work in progress" period before it is referenced by operational data objects.

 Cleaning up this data has been discussed many times at RIPE Meetings and on the mailing list of the RIPE Database Working Group.

 The authority to clean-up this data was first given to the RIPE NCC at the RIPE 40 Meeting in Prague in 2001.